Bern, baby, Bern

 Figure 10.
 Scrib, Bobst Graphic, 1979.
 A portable computer designed for journalists.
 It was equipped with an acoustic coupler so that text could be transmitted over a telephone line.

 Figure 11.
 Osborne 1, Osborne Computer Corporation, 1981.
 The world’s first commercially successful mobile computer.
-Working memory: 64 KB.Explore posts in the same categories: museum, vintage
+Working memory: 64 KB.museum, vintage

 Tags: Apple, Apple-1, Bern, Berne, communication, computer, DuMont 303, electric teletypewriter, Ermeth, history, IBM 601, mobile, museum, Museum für Kommunikation, Museum for Communication, Natel, National Auto-Telephone, old, Osborne 1, oscilloscope, PDP-8, PDP-8/E, portable, punch card, Scrib, switchboard, Switzerland, tabulator, telephone, teletypewriter, television, Tennis for Two, vintageYou can comment below, or link to this permanent URL from your own site.